agntcy/app-sdk/docs/MCP_USAGE_GUIDE.md

 ### ⚡️ Connecting an MCP client to an MCP server over an abstract transport (SLIM | NATS | MQTT)

 A benefit of decoupling protocols from transports is that you can easily create agents that communicate over non http, point-to-point transports such as NATS or Agntcy's SLIM.
-Below is an example of how to create two A2A agents that communicate over SLIM's PubSub gateway.
+Below is an example of how to create an MCP client and server that communicate over SLIM's gateway server.

 We will use `uv` for package management and virtual environments.
 If you don't have it installed, you can install it via: